- Education and Science»

 - In animal form, the Skinwalker prefers to be in darkness, like nightfall.

 Some legends say that the Skinwalker also claims the ability to hypnotize their prey.
 And if someone is unlucky enough to look into the Skinwalker's eyes, the Skinwalker can take that person's shape.
-However, there is little evidence that a Skinwalker wishes to kill.
+However, there is little evidence that a Skinwalker kills without reason.

 Skinwalkers are still human.
 They have human motives, they have human desires.
 Like most humans, they have a darker nature.
 This is what makes a Skinwalker dangerous.
-They can allow their wilder nature take to control, but contain their inner humanity at the same time.
+They can allow their wilder nature take to control, but contain their inner humanity at the same time, choosing to destroy or not.

 According to some Navajo leaders, Skinwalkers once helped their people.
 They spied on the Spanish invaders, telling their tribes about the white intruders' movements, keeping The People safe.